Remove Wall Paper, Don't Paint Over It Says Pro Painter

 Stripping wallpaper is one of those projects that everyone dreads.
 They know it can be a tedious and messy process.
 It is only human nature to explore any options that will avoid this daunting task.
 As a result, one of the most common questions that I am asked is, “Can I paint over wallpaper?”

-Here is the “scientific” explanation for why painting over wallpaper is not a good solution.
+Here is the “scientific” explanation why painting over wallpaper is not a good solution.
 Wallpaper paste is water based.
-The moisture from paint products will seep in around the edges and along the seams.
-When that happens, it compromises the integrity of the glue and weakens the adhesion.
-Now also consider that with some papers, adding that liquid can actually cause the paper to shrink.
+Moisture from paint products will seep in around the edges and along the seams, compromising the integrity of the glue and weakening the adhesion.
+As well, in some cases, adding liquid will actually cause the paper to shrink.
 At this point, all of the laws of physics are against you.
-Ultimately, the bond between the wall and the wallpaper will begin to fail.
-It is sneaky and it may not happen immediately.
-It could take a week, a month or even a year before the signs become apparent that the original glue has been stressed.
+Ultimately the bond between the wall and the wallpaper will begin to fail.
+It is sneaky and may not happen immediately.
+A week, a month or even a year from now, signs might make it apparent that the original glue has been stressed.
 Seams may become more visible or corners will start to give way.
-At this point, you have a bigger mess on your hands as well as time and money down the drain.
+At this point, you have a bigger mess on your hands as well as wasted time and money spent painting.

-If you decide to roll the dice and take a chance ... there is still the issue of the visible texture and lines from seams.
+If you decide to roll the dice and take a chance ... there's still an issue of the visible texture and lines from seams.
 No amount of paint will hide that.
-It may be tempting to think about "skimming" or filling those areas to make it smooth.
+It may be tempting to think about "skimming" or filling those areas to make them smooth.
 Once again you are adding more water-based product directly over the places where the original wallpaper adhesion is the most vulnerable.

 Skimming walls with any kind of texture will require numerous coats along with sanding in between each layer.
 If the paper continues to fail, the dry wall mud is brittle so it will crack and flake.
 By the time you go to all of this effort, you may as well just bite the bullet and do it right from the beginning.
 Knowing that the job has been done correctly will allow you to sleep a lot easier at night.

-There are products and tools available on the market that can make the process of removing wallpaper less tedious.
-If you are time challenged or lack the skills to do drywall repairs, it may be easier to hire a drywall professional.
+There are products and tools available on the market that can make the process of removing wallpaper less tedious, such as steamers or gel strippers.
+If you are time challenged, you may prefer to hire a drywall professional.
 Many painting contractors are very experienced at removing the paper and completing all repairs that may be necessary to return your walls to a smooth and pristine surface.